 ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with pancreatic cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations and/or medical and imaging tests.
 Doctors want to keep track of your recovery in the months and years ahead.
 For people who have had surgery, follow-up visits every 3 to 6 months with the oncologist are typically recommended.
 Blood tests, including monitoring liver and kidney function and the tumor marker CA 19-9, may be done during these visits.
-For people with metastatic pancreatic cancer, a CT scan or other imaging may also be used every 2 to 3 months after standard treatment begins to evaluate treatment effectiveness.
-ASCO does not recommend the routine use of PET scans for people with metastatic pancreatic cancer.
+For people with metastatic pancreatic cancer, a computed tomography (CT) scan or other imaging may also be used every 2 to 3 months after standard treatment begins to evaluate treatment effectiveness.
+The American Society of Clinical Oncology (ASCO) does not recommend the routine use of positron emission tomography (PET) scans for people with metastatic pancreatic cancer.

 Learn more about the importance of follow-up care.